 You can stay in Bali for 60 days with this visa type only when you use this visa for business activities that do not generate profits.
 You will need a visa sponsorship for a business visa as well.

-A Bali visa sponsor has to be a registered local organisation, a local company, or an Indonesian.
+A Bali visa sponsor has to be a registered local organization, a local company, or an Indonesian.

 However, it may be hard for foreigners to get a sponsor if they don’t have any connections in Bali.